MicrosoftDocs/altspace-vr/altspace-vr/getting-started/gamepad-controls.md

 # Using a Gamepad in AltspaceVR

-AltspaceVR has gamepad support for Windows.
-All in-VR controls are mapped to the Xbox 360 gamepad, including the teleport system, mouse cursor control and page scrolling.
-Xbox 360 controllers are automatically recognized by AltspaceVR.
+AltspaceVR has built-in gamepad support for Windows, and Xbox 360 controllers are automatically recognized.
+All in-VR controls are mapped to the Xbox 360 gamepad, including the teleport system, mouse cursor control, and page scrolling.
+You'll find a full list of controls and action mapping below.

 ## Gamepad controls